Stirlings to Fitzgerald River

 - The Noongar community now have a base ‘in country’ from which a wide, and ongoing, range of programs and visits are run.

 Improved restoration standards.
 We are nervous that the increased carbon funding will lead to, at worst, damaging monoculture plantings in ecologically critical locations or, at best, poorly designed revegetation that fails to function as good habitat.
-We have already developed a set of initial standards t guide plantings, and have conducted the first peer review.
-However, funds have been lacking to enable revision, upgrade and publication of the standards.
+We developed a set of initial standards t guide plantings, and have conducted the first peer review.
+These have now been incorporated into National Standards by the Society for Ecological Restoration Australasia.

 Genetic data built into revised design standards.
 These will enable significantly improved and more cost effective restoration plantings.
 The achievements over ten years of groups working in the Fitz-Stirling section provides an outstanding opportunity to genetically evaluate the ecological and operational importance of seed provenance and the ecological implications of species selections, particularly important as climate changes.
-We are currently working with the WA Department of Environment and Conservation to undertake genetic and molecular work to enable evidence based decisions on the optimal mix of species and the question ‘how local is local’.
+We are currently in the final stages of a three year project with the University of Western Australia, the Botanic Gardens and Parks Authority and the WA Department of Biodiversity and Conservation to move “measures of restoration success beyond that of population establishment and survival to incorporate the evolutionary processes that provide long-term resilience, persistence and functional integration of restored populations into broader landscapes.”

 Better control of feral animals.
 Foxes, cats and rabbits have devastated the bush across Australia.
 Foxes and rabbits we have good control techniques for, but in other parts of WA use of these have enabled cat populations to increase, leading to a further decline in small mammals.
-The Department of Environment and Conservation have been trialling cat baits along the south coast and these show good promise.
-Bush Heritage Australia have started an integrated control program around some of their properties, using more labour intensive approaches until the baits are ready for general release.
+The Department of Biodiversity and Conservation have been trialing cat baits along the south coast and these show good promise and are now working with groups in the Fitz-Stirling to trial these across multiple tenures.